 Vinoba Bhave’s Bhoodan Pochampally

-The road to Pochampally is pretty straight from Hyderabad on NH – 7, just a left turn a few km’s from Ramoji Film City.
+The road to Pochampally is pretty straight from Hyderabad on NH–7, just a left turn a few km’s from Ramoji Film City.
 Thankfully there is a board telling you when to take the left turn.
 Then there are boards at regular intervals till you reach the Tourist center in the village, almost after crossing the whole village.

 Tourist center is beautifully made, with a museum, a weaving demo center, some cottages, shopping complex and apparently a restaurant as well.
 It is located on the bank of a big lake and we could see some abandoned boats lying in the complex.
 The building is relatively new, and kind of maintained.
 But there were hardly any people to attend the visitors or give them information.

 The museum is supposed to have a ticket but it was lying open for anyone to go in and there was no one to give us tickets.
 Anyway once you see the museum you would know that there is not much to pay for it.
-As there are a couple of rooms with photographs and couple of rooms with Saris hanging on the walls.
+As there are a couple of rooms with photographs and a couple of rooms with Saris hanging on the walls.
 There is no explanation of most of the things.
 It looks like there are supposed to be panels on the outside walls depicting the various weaves, patterns, and fabrics used at Pochampally.
 But most of them were missing or lying here and there.

 Weaving Demo Centre

 The weaving demo center is there but again in the absence of someone explaining you or you actually experiencing how the looms work, but it is not much you can appreciate there.
 The restaurant is not in operation and the shopping complex had all shutters down.
-Apparently, this is because of lack of tourists but then it is a chicken and egg problem, will you have the facilities first or the tourist first.
+Apparently, this is because of the lack of tourists but then it is a chicken and egg problem, will you have the facilities first or the tourist first.
 With so much investment already made, I think a bit of effort to train people would be beneficial for both the village and the visitors.

 Vinoba Bhave – Bhoodan Movement

-Most important thing about Pochampally is its historical association with Vinoba Bhave.
+The most important thing about Pochampally is its historical association with Vinoba Bhave.
 This is the place where he started his Bhoodan movement in April of 1951.
 Sir Vedire Ramchandra Reddy donated 100 acres of land to Vinoba Bhave.
 And this was the first village to be carved out of donated land and hence is known as Bhoodan Pochampally.
 He later re-distributed 12,000+ acres of land donated through this movement.
 In fact, Vinoba Bhave, when he came to Pochampally did not have the idea of Bhoodan.
 This idea was born here and taken forward by him to solve the problem of landless people in the country.
 In a way, Ram Chandra Reddy initiated this idea by offering to donate the land.

 Vinoba Mandir, Pochampally

 There is a small house where Vinoba Ji lived for a day and is now called Vinoba Mandir.
 It’s a simple 2-room house in typical Indian architecture with a front verandah and a garden.
 And a few of the pictures of Vinoba Bhave, Reddy and the first family beneficiary of the movement.
 In fact, there is a statue of Mr. Reddy on the main road where you take a turn for Pochampally.
 When you stand there, you get a feeling of witnessing a piece of history that you have only read about.
 You also feel overwhelmed by these men who were so simple but yet so impactful through their work.
 Located in the tourist center are the busts of both the men and a pillar to commemorate the event.
-The tree outside the main gate of tourist center is the said to be under which the actual donation took place.
+The tree outside the main gate of the tourist center is the said to be under which the actual donation took place.

 101 doors house